sleepymalc/pbb.wtf/content/posts/Notes/index.md

 ---
-title: "$ ls ./Notes"
+title: "$ cat ./Notes/*"
 tags: ["math", "notes", "LaTeX"]
 date: Keep Updating
 path: "posts/Notes"
-excerpt: Notes for classes I took in UMich.
+excerpt: Notes for classes I took in UMich
 cover: "./preview.png"
 ---

-# Introduction
 These are a selection of my notes of courses taught at University of Michigan.
 If you're interested in the $\LaTeX$ code, have a look on [Github](https://github.com/sleepymalc/Notes).
 If you're interested in my setup, also have a look on [Github](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape) or just [here](./VSCode-LaTeX-Inkscape).

-## What's in here?
+# What's in here?
 All notes are written in modern style $\LaTeX$ with clear definition/theorem references and hyperlinks.
 Also, the drawing is done in a professional and clean way.
 > The style of my notes is not fully synchronized...
 I use hyperlinks and references heavily in Winter 2022, but not Fall 2021.
 It takes a long time to do this, I'm trying.